addyosmani/remix-movies/README.md

-# Remix TMDB (The Movie Database) KDRAMA List
+# Remix TMDB (The Movie Database) shows list

-List of KDRAMA from TMDB API.
+List of shows from TMDB API.
 Made with Remix, and NextUI.
 For practice purpose only.

 ## Getting Started